Rafael Caro Quintero: Capture in 2022

 Simultaneous to the announcement of capture was a report of a Mexican Navy Black Hawk helicopter crashing in Los Mochis, Sinaloa.
 The crash killed fourteen personnel out of fifteen aboard.
-There were contradictory statements to the press: the Mexican Navy denied any connection, while an unnamed U.S. official tracking the raid told CBS News that the crash was linked to the operation, but said Quintero was not on board.
+There were contradictory statements to the press: the Mexican Navy denied any connection, while an unnamed U.S. official tracking the raid told CBS News that the crash was linked to the operation but said Caro Quintero was not on board.

-A press release from the Naval Secretariat of Mexico credited the capture of Caro Quintero in the bushes to "Max", a search and rescue dog.
+A press release from the Naval Secretariat of Mexico credited the capture of Caro Quintero in the bushes to "Max," a search and rescue dog.

 Following these reports, United States Attorney General Merrick Garland issued a statement addressing both the capture of Caro Quintero in Choix and the downed helicopter in Los Mochis:

-The United States Ambassador to Mexico Ken Salazar also issued a statement the day of the capture:
+The United States Ambassador to Mexico, Ken Salazar, also stated on the day of the capture:

+Extradition to United States

+On February 27, 2025, the Mexican government extradited Caro Quintero and 28 other drug cartel figures to the United States to face criminal charges there.
+Caro Quintero would then be arraigned in a New York federal court in Brooklyn on February 28, 2025.
+During his arraignment, Caro Quintero entered a plea of not guilty to charges of running a criminal enterprise and murdering DEA agent Enrique "Kiki" Camarena.
+Notorious former Juárez Cartel leader Vicente Carrillo Fuentes, who is accused of arranging kidnappings and killings in Mexico, would be among those arraigned with Caro Quintero as well.

 Interviews

 Proceso

 On July 24, 2016, while still on the run, Caro Quintero gave an interview to Proceso magazine.
-In this interview he claims he did not kill Enrique Camarena.
-He told the reporter that after his release from prison, he was visited (separately) by "El Chapo" Guzmán and Ismael "El Mayo" Zambada.
+In this interview, he claims he did not kill Enrique Camarena.
+Caro Quintero told the reporter that after his release from prison, he was visited (separately) by "El Chapo" Guzmán and Ismael "El Mayo" Zambada.
 He claims he told them he did not want to return to the business.
 He also told the reporter that he was no longer a drug trafficker, and peace was the only thing he desired.